How to Configure Your Settings in WordPress Print this Article

 Was this answer helpful?

-This tutorial will help you learn how to manage your categories in the WordPress program.
-You...
+This tutorial will teach you how to update your WordPress installation.
+You should be logged in...

 This tutorial will teach you how to write a comment in WordPress.
 Log in to your WordPress...

-The purpose of this tutorial is to teach you how to write a new post in WordPress.
-You need to...
+The purpose of this tutorial it to teach you how to install WordPress directly from...